WPIG: Audience

 WPIG's 92,000 watts of power allows the station to boom its signal through most of the western Southern Tier, stretching from Jamestown to Springville over most of Allegany County, and into much of McKean County, Pennsylvania.
 Its tower is located on the cluster of mountains south of Olean that includes Mount Hermanns and Hartzfelt Mountain, shared with public radio station WOLN.

 The station regularly registers by far the top Arbitron ratings in the Olean market.
-Prior to 2009, the station ranked over a 20 share; the most recent ratings, from spring 2021, show the station having dropped to a 15.7 share due to increased competition.
+The most recent ratings, from spring 2021, showed the station having a share more than five times the nearest competitor for whom ratings are made public, before Nielsen stopped monitoring the Olean market in the early 2020s.